A Multi-Purpose Map of France. Custom Colored in One of Six Ways to Represent Various Political Divisions.

 The BNF cataloging and digitization for this map is limited which hinders a full study of states.
 They may have an additional state that bears a 1697 date.

-We have been able to locate a copy with at the Beinecke and at Princeton, but, importantly, neither of these appear to be complete sets.
+We have been able to locate a copy of the printed map with different coloring schemes at the Beinecke and at Princeton, but, importantly, neither of these appear to be complete sets.
 We have also located a reference to an example in the British Library Map Room.
-The map will exist in additional institutional holdings of composite atlases.
+The map will exist in additional institutional holdings in composite atlases.